Brunori Sas

-Brunori Sas (Born Dario Brunori) is an Italian singer born 28 September 1977 in Cosenza, Calabria.
-He reached number one on the FIMI albums chart in 2020 with his fifth album Cip!
+Dario Brunori (born 28 September 1977), known professionally as Brunori Sas, is an Italian singer, songwriter, and multi-instrumentalist.
+He reached number one on the FIMI albums chart in 2020 with Cip!, his fifth album.
+He also placed third in the Sanremo Music Festival 2025 with "L'albero delle noci".

-Biography
+Early life and education

-Born in Cosenza, he spent his childhood in small towns in Calabria: first in Joggi, a hamlet of Santa Caterina Albanese, and then in Guardia Piemontese.
+Born in Cosenza, Brunori spent his childhood in small towns in Calabria: first in Joggi, a hamlet of Santa Caterina Albanese, and then in Guardia Piemontese.
 He attended the University of Siena where he obtained a degree in economics and commerce.
-The name Brunori S.A.S. it is a tribute to his parents' construction company.
+The name Brunori S.A.S. is a tribute to his parents' construction company.

+Musical career

 Vol. 1

-In June 2009, Brunori released his first album "Vol.1", containing simple and direct acoustic records that placed him among the emerging Italian indie scene, receiving the "Premio Ciampi" as best debut album.
+In June 2009, Brunori released his first album Vol.1, containing simple and direct acoustic records that placed him among the emerging Italian indie scene, receiving the "Premio Ciampi" as best debut album.
 Accompanied by Simona Marrazzo (voice and percussions), Dario Della Rossa (piano and keyboards), Mirko Onofrio (sax and winds) and Massimo Palermo (drums), he promoted the album with a tour composed by over 140 concerts that leads him to win the "KeepOn Live's award" as "Best Live Character of the Season".